QSmally/DispatchQueue/README.md

 dispatch.scale(-3);

 // Suggestion: calculate the amount of threads your program needs
-// per amount of users on a scheduler.
-DispatchQueue can spawn one
+// depending on the average load.
+DispatchQueue can spawn one thread
-// thread for each 5000 requests per second, for example. dispatch.scaleTo(Math.ceil(averageRequestAmount / 5e3));
+// for each 500 requests per second, for example. dispatch.scaleTo(Math.ceil(requestsPerSecond / 5e2));
 ```

 ## Group management